 Traditional teaching methods rely on a “teach to the middle” strategy.
 This approach leaves some students overwhelmed and others bored.
 Many top performers have become so accustomed to good grades, they lose the drive to work for them.

-Some schools address the issue by creating honors tracks or gifted and talented programs.
+Some schools address the issue by creating honors tracks or gifted programs.
 But these solutions create other problems, particularly with regard to equity.

-There are a number of ways to keep our top performers engaged.
-One approach is acceleration – just as personalized learning can provide foundational work for struggling learners, it can also allow advanced students to move ahead to more challenging content.
+Acceleration is one way to keep our top performers engaged.
+Just as personalized learning can provide foundational work for struggling learners, it can also allow advanced students to move ahead.

 3. Strained Student-Teacher Relationships

-Throughout my teaching career, nothing challenged my relationships with students more than grades.
-There is no way for teachers to serve as a mentor and guide, while also being responsible for rating and sorting their students.
+Throughout my teaching career, nothing challenged my relationships with students more than assigning them grades.

 Grading was always my least favorite part of classroom teaching.
 While some amount of feedback is essential, some is just wasteful.
 And grading takes away time that could be better spent planning engaging lessons.

 If you spend hours writing detailed feedback, only to see your students flip to the grade, you know what I’m talking about.
 The system is broken.

 Then, add in the time preparing and “adjusting” grades at the end of the marking period.
 The time spent haggling with students over every point.
 Meeting with parents and responding to emails about grades.